 Residents Maintain Autonomy

-In Cooper's Trace Skilled Nursing and Rehabilitation Center, 14.88% Percentage of Patients
+In Cooper's Trace Skilled Nursing and Rehabilitation Center, 4.85% of Patients

 Ability to Keep Residents Mobile

-In Cooper's Trace Skilled Nursing and Rehabilitation Center, 16.29% Percentage of Residents
+In Cooper's Trace Skilled Nursing and Rehabilitation Center, 10.19% of Residents

-This datapoint is a measure of the percentage of long-term residents that were able to retain mobility.
+This datapoint is a measure of the percentage of long-term stay residents who remained mobile levels.
+Many argue that mobility is important for residents' mental and physical well-being.

 Short-term Care: Rehospitalizations

-In Cooper's Trace Skilled Nursing and Rehabilitation Center, 16.29 Percentage of Residents Rehospitalized
+In Cooper's Trace Skilled Nursing and Rehabilitation Center, 10.19% of Residents Rehospitalized

 Scores for Cincinnati, OH